Fall 2014 Office Hours Mondays 1:30-3:00, Tuesdays 4:00-6:00 and by appt.

 Take out your calendars and record the following important dates.
 You are responsible for remembering all assignment and exam dates.

-The course has three assigned texts that we will discuss in class, and each will contain exam material, so you should purchase them or share them with somebody.
-Please understand that it will be very difficult to do well in the class if you do not have sustained access to the books, so do not try to get through the semester without at least sharing them.
-They can be purchased inexpensively online; click on the title of either book below for used or new copies from a range of online retailers.
-Older editions of the Deetz volume can be found readily very cheaply, but this edition does contain one new chapter; if you have an older edition, you should borrow the more recent edition when we reach the new chapter.
-The books can also be found in the University Bookstore.
+The course has one assigned text that we will discuss in class.
+Please understand that it will be very difficult to do well in the class if you do not have sustained access to the book, so do not try to get through the semester without at least sharing it with somebody.
+The book can be purchased inexpensively online; click on the title below for used or new copies from a range of online retailers.
+The book can also be found in the University Bookstore.
 All remaining readings can be accessed by clicking on the article's title in the syllabus or going to Oncourse.

 1996 In Small Things Forgotten: The Archeology of Early American Life.
 2nd edition.
 Anchor Press, New York.
 The earlier edition is not significantly different from the 1996 revision.